 Step 2.
 The Israeli applicant will submit the identical proposal as a pdf document to the BSF, including all information regarding the U.S. applicant(s), and adhere to relevant BSF regulations regarding proposal submission: see here.

 Timetable:

-Full proposals are accepted throughout the year in all programs.
-Israeli PIs must submit their proposal to the BSF within 7 days after the U.S. PIs submit to the NSF
+Most of these programs have no deadline and applications are welcomed throughout the year.
+Israeli PIs must submit their proposal to the BSF within 7 days after the U.S. PIs submit to the NSF.